Initial demonstration of a quantum heat engine based on dissipation-engineered superconducting circuits

-\textbf{Transmon readout and state identification} \\ Our qubit readout protocol relies on the well-established dispersive readout techniques with single shots and the state identification is carried out using a multivariate Gaussian mixture model.
+Our qubit readout protocol relies on the well-established dispersive readout techniques with single shots, and the state identification is carried out using a multivariate Gaussian mixture model.
 As noted above, we obtain single-shot data by time-integrating the incident readout pulse after it has interacted with the qubit circuit.
-The readout pulse is of length \qty{2}{\us} and the signal traces of the obtained quadrates I and Q are time-integrated from \qty{0.4}{\us} to \qty{1.0}{\us}.
+The readout pulse is of length 2\,\textmu s and the signal traces of the obtained quadrates I and Q are time-integrated from 0.4\,\textmu s to 1.0\,\textmu s.
 To enhance state identification, we optimize the readout frequency and power to obtain the best separation of single-shot point clouds in the IQ plane shown in Fig.~\ref{fig:cycle_calibration}c.

 For the single shots, we assume that the generated point clouds can be approximately characterized by a weighted sum of four two-dimensional Gaussian distributions that represent the lowest three eigenstates of the transmon $\{\ket{\mathrm{g}},\ket{\mathrm{e}},\ket{\mathrm{f}}\}$ in addition to the fourth distribution that accounts for several high-lying states, denoted by $\ket{\mathrm{h,i,j}}$.
 This weighted distribution, i.e., the Gaussian mixture model, can be expressed as